-One downside of this product is that it lack vents.
+A downside of this product is that it lack vents.
 Users complained that the condensation could get quite bad and one customer went as far as installing his own vents at the front and back to help solve this issue.

 Dancover are a UK company that I had not heard of before but it looks like they produce some really high-quality pieces of kit.

-They have a few different sizes but the one we are covering is one of the larger ones at 3.6m x 6m.
+They have a few different sizes but the portable garage we are covering is one of the larger ones at 3.6m x 6m.
 This one is slightly wider than most on the list and it will easily fit a big car in there.
 In the image, it shows a Toyota Aygo inside with tons of room to move around so we imagine it could fit an estate car in there.

 We would recommend checking out some more of the Dancover items as they really do some pretty amazing portable garages.
 You would also be able to order spare parts from them directly.
 My parents have a gazebo (not from Dancover) and they usually have to order a spare part through general wear and tear every few years.

-This one has a peaked roof which means the entrance is a lot taller which makes it more suitable for taller vehicles.
+It has a peaked roof which means the entrance is a lot taller which makes it more suitable for taller vehicles.
 The image shows a picture of a Mercedes sprinter van inside it which means it could be perfect for those of you are restoring a campervan OR need to work on the roof of a car and need that bit more headroom.

 Which one of these is the best portable garage?